Vers le site du M�morial de la Shoah Retour � la page d'accueil g�n�rale

 Auschwitz, tomorrow’s witnesses

-In April 2005, about thirty young people from the Youth Animation Centre of Talence, aged 15 to 18 years old, discovered the site of Auschwitz as part of a study tour programme funded by the Foundation for the Memory of the Shoah.
-Through a film, they wished to testify with their words of the experience they lived.
+In April 2005, about thirty young people from the Centre Animation Jeunesse de Talence, aged 15 to 18, discovered the site of Auschwitz as part of a study tour program funded by the Fondation pour la Mémoire de la Shoah.
+Through a film, they wanted to express in their words the experience they had lived.

 Auschwitz.
 Study trip on February 24, 2005

-Following the study trip to Auschwitz in which they participated on February 24, 2005, the students of Terminale ES of the Jean Macé high school in Niort wrote a collection of texts and prepared an exhibition about the Jewish students of the high school who, under the occupation, were tracked, arrested, and deported to Auschwitz.
+Following the study trip to Auschwitz in which they participated on February 24, 2005, the students of Terminale ES from Jean Macé High School in Niort wrote a collection of texts and prepared an exhibition about the Jewish students at the high school who, under the occupation, were tracked, arrested, and deported to Auschwitz.
 They also made a ten-minute film, screened in front of more than 200 people in May 2005.

 Lycée Jean Macé - Niort (79)

-During the study trip they took on 7 April 2005, the 1st year students of the Alfred Kastler High School in Talence filmed many images of the Auschwitz and Birkenau camps.
+During the study tour they took on 7 April 2005, the students of the S1 from Alfred Kastler High School in Talence filmed many images of the Auschwitz and Birkenau camps.
 Back in class, they made a 20-minute montage and accompanied each sequence with their own comments.
-The film thus made was screened in June 2005 during a special evening organized by the City of Talence.
+The film was shown in June 2005 at a special evening organized by the city of Talence.

 Lycée Alfred Kastler - Talence (33)